Quaker Philadelphia 1683-1776

 Where Quakers Lived: New JerseyNew topic 2015-10-07 16:54:27 contents

 Haddonfield, New Jersey is named after Elizabeth Haddon, a teenaged Quaker girl who came alone to the proprietorship of West Jersey in 1701 to look after some land which her father had bought from William Penn.
 Geographically, the land was on what later came to be called the Cooper River, and it must have been a scary place among the woods and Indians for a single girl to set up housekeeping.
 It was related in the "Tales of a Wayside Inn" that Elizabeth proposed to another young Quaker named John Estaugh.
 Because no children resulted, she sent to her sister in Ireland to send one of her kids, a girl who proved unsatisfactory.
 So the kid was sent back, and Ebenezer Hopkins was sent in her place.
 Thus we have Hopkins pond, and lots of Hopkins in the neighborhood ever since.
 Eventually, the first dinosaur skeleton was discovered in the blue clay around Hopkins Pond, and now can be seen in the American Museum of Natural History, so you know for sure that Haddonfield is an old place.
 Eventually, the Kings Highway was built from Philadelphia to New York (actually Salem to Burlington at first) and it crosses the Cooper Creek near the old firehouse in Haddonfield, which claims to house the oldest volunteer fire company in America, but not without some argument about what was first, what is continuous, and therefore what is oldest.
 Haddonfield is, in short, where the Kings Highway crosses the Cooper, about seven miles east of City Hall in Philadelphia.
-The presence of the Delaware River in between makes a powerful difference, since at exactly the same distance to the west of City Hall, is the crowded shopping and transportation hub at 69th and Market Street.
+The presence of the Delaware River in between makes a powerful difference since at exactly the same distance to the west of City Hall, is the crowded shopping and transportation hub at 69th and Market Street.
 Fifty years ago, Haddonfield was a little country town surrounded by pastures, and seventy years ago the streets were mostly unpaved.
-The isolation of Haddonfield was created by the river, and was ended by the building of the Benjamin Franklin Bridge in 1926.
+The isolation of Haddonfield was created by the river and was ended by the building of the Benjamin Franklin Bridge in 1926.
 If you go way back to the Revolutionary War, the river created a military barrier, and many famous patriots like Marquis de Lafayette, Dolley Madison, Anthony Wayne and others met in comparative safety from the British in the Indian King Tavern.
 In a famous escapade, "Mad" Anthony Wayne drove some cattle from South Jersey around Haddonfield to the falls (rapids) at Trenton, and then over the back roads to Washington's encampment at Valley Forge.
-In retaliation, the British under Col John Simcoe rode in to nearby Salem County and massacred the farmers at Hancock's Bridge who had provided the cattle.
+In retaliation, the British under Col John Simcoe rode into nearby Salem County and massacred the farmers at Hancock's Bridge who had provided the cattle.
 At another time, the Hessians were dispatched through Haddonfield to come upon the Delaware River fortifications at Red Bluff from the rear.
 Unfortunately for them, they encamped in Haddonfield overnight, and a runner took off through the woods to warn the rebels at Red Bank to turn their cannons around to ambush the attackers from the rear, who were therefore repulsed with great losses.
 These stories are told with great relish, but my mother in law found out some background truths.
-Seeking to join the Daughters of the Revolution in Haddonfield, she was privately told that the really preferable ladies' club was the Colonial Dames.
+Seeking to join the Daughters of the Revolution in Haddonfield, she was privately told that the really preferable ladies' the club was the Colonial Dames.
 Quaker Haddonfield, you see, had been mostly Tory.

 A local boy named Alfred Driscoll became Governor of New Jersey, but before he did that he was mayor of Haddonfield.
 He had gone to Princeton and wanted to know why Haddonfield couldn't look like Princeton.
 All it seemed to take was a few zoning ordinances, and today it might fairly be claimed that Haddonfield is at least as charming and beautiful as Princeton, maybe nicer.
 At the very least, it has less auto traffic.
 Al Driscoll went on to be CEO of a Fortune 500 pharmaceutical corporation, and everyone agrees he was the world's nicest guy.
 The other necessary component of beautiful colonial Haddonfield was a fierce old lady who was married to a lawyer.
-Any infraction of Al's zoning ordinances was met with instant attack, legal, verbal, and physical.
-A street side hot dog vendor set up his cart on Kings Highway at one time, and the lady came out and kicked it over.
+Any infraction of Al's zoning ordinances was met with an instant attack, legal, verbal, and physical.
+A street-side hot dog vendor set up his cart on Kings Highway at one time, and the lady came out and kicked it over.
 If you didn't think she meant business, there was always her lawyer husband to explain things to you.
 She probably carried things a little too far, and one resident was driven to the point of painting his whole house a brilliant lavender, just to demonstrate the concept of freedom.
 Now that she and her husband are gone, the town continues to be authentic and pretty, probably because dozens of other citizens stand quietly ready to employ some of her techniques if the need arises.

 |Burlington Bristol Bridge|